ajmcmiddlin/appetite-for-dysfunction/slides/pbt.md

     reverse (reverse xs) === xs
 ```

-## Libraries

-- QuickCheck
-- Hedgehog
+## Hedgehog

 ::: notes
-QuickCheck
- - Koen Claessen and John Hughes released QuickCheck in 1999
- - Household name for property based testing

-Hedgehog
+- Might have heard of QuickCheck
 - New kid on the block
 - Jacob Stanley released it in 2017
 - Jacob gave a great talk on Hedgehog and why he wrote it at Lambda Jam in 2017 (link in the references)
- - Short version: integrated shrinking, and no type classes
 :::